Create a volume and attach it to an instance

-The volume is attached to our instance and we have formatted it.
-Before we can use it we need to mount it.
+The volume is attached to our instance and you have formatted it.
+Before you can use it you need to mount it.
 If you do not have experience with mounting filesystems in Linux, Ubuntu has a good explanation.

 $ sudo mkdir /mnt/test-volume